decltypeme/semsem/readme.md

 # Features
 1. History of previous commands
-2. Allowing processes to work in the background.
+2. Allowing processes to work concurrently with the shell.
 3. Sending SIGINT to kill the process working in the foreground.
+[Under development see issue \#]

 # Configuration
 You may want to change configuration before building.
-All main configurations can be found in "config.h"
+All main configurations can be found in "config.h" Plase make sure to use either

+***WARNING:*** **Deprecated arguments either do not have effect at all or changing them will cause problems or undefined behaviors.
+These are only left for debugging purposes**

 Preprocessor | Effect
 ------------ | -------------
+HISTORY_SIZE | The size of commands to be stored in the history.
+SHELL_COOL_NAME | Our shell's cool name.
+Default is "semsem".
+Please if you change it, the octocat will not be happy.
+INVALID_ARGS_MSG | A message to display when unable to extract arguments.
+Defaults to "Invalid command: Could not extract arguments\n"
+UNABLE_GET_COMMAND_MSG | Message to display if unable to read command from stdin.
+Default: "Unable to read command\n" COMMAND_NOT_FOUND__MSG | A message to display if the command was not found i.e. if (errno == ENOENT).
+Default: "Command not found\n". **If the process creation failed for other reasons. errno is resolved and the appropriate message is displayed to the user**
+PRINT_CHILD_EXIT_CODE | Disabled by default.
+Upon child process termination, the exit code is printed with a message.
+DEBUGGING_MODE | Prints helpful messages specially on parsing.
+Disabled by default.
-DISPLAY_HISTORY_AS_IS | DEPRECATED: Enabling will cause weird problems.
+DISPLAY_HISTORY_AS_IS |**DEPRECATED**: Enabling will cause weird problems.
 Disabling it makes semsem behave like bash.
-FAILED_HISTORY_IN_HISTORY | DEPRECATED: Enabling will cause weird problems.
+FAILED_HISTORY_IN_HISTORY |**DEPRECATED**: Enabling will cause weird problems.
 Disabling it makes semsem behave like bash.
+MAX_ARGS_C | **DEPRECATED**: The maximum number of arguments.
+Currently, we use realloc.
 # How to install on Linux
 1. Download the code by downloading the zip file from this page or if you want to download the whole repository, you may do
 ```